Action Research Spiral

 Why action research?

-Action Research provides a systematic framework & methodology (plan, act, observe, reflect) to examine the complex relationships inside social institutions (schools, hospitals, retirement homes), social relationships inside these organizations and through this intensive examination, finds explicit areas to change and improve the status quo.
+Action Research provides a systematic framework & methodology (plan, act, observe, reflect) to examine the complex relationships inside social institutions (schools, hospitals, retirement homes) and through this intensive examination finds explicit areas to change and improve the status quo.
 As Professor Stephen Kemmis argues "Only Action Changes Reality” not talking about action.

 How is AR Different from other forms of Qualitative or Quantitative research?

 As the name implies Action Research is different from other forms of (second person or third person) research as the emphasis is on INDIVIDUALS (YOU) inside organizations taking action to improve and change the status quo; learning from that action (both positively and negatively) and improving social reality for everyone over the iterations of the research project.
 Essentially, action research is about YOU, and your organization taking action today to make a better tomorrow.
 Notice the emphasis here is on "informed Action" as the CHANGE AGENT and researching the change that is implemented to improve the social systems that human beings interact in on a day-to-day basis.
 When done correctly, this is an empowering moment for all members of the PAR research team -understanding that the status quo is a social contract that can change and evolve to the benefit of all.

 Action research does not need to rationalize itself in comparison to other research paradigms.
 In fact, Kurt Lewin (1940's), often called the father of action research, used the approach to improve conditions in factories for workers and management.
 Because Action Research is battle tested in Reality the results are often more reliable, valid and trustworthy than other forms of research conducted or manipulated to achieve ideal conditions (selective rendering).